StetsenkoBohdan2002/SelfAssessment/Skills/NodeJS.md

   - Stateful and stateless servers
   - Nonblocking I/O and slocking code
   - Event loop: phases
-  - Event loop: microtasks and macrotasks
+  - Event loop: microtasks and macrotasks: 🖐️ used
   - Garbage collection
   - Node.js LTS schedule
   - I/O-bound, CPU-bound, memory-bound tasks
   - Interactive applications (close to real-time)
 - Modularity, layers and dependencies
-  - CommonJS modules
+  - CommonJS modules: 🖐️ used
-  - ECMAScript modules
+  - ECMAScript modules: 🖐️ used
-  - node:module
+  - node:module: 🖐️ used
   - Caching in CJS and ESM
-  - Modules as singletons
+  - Modules as singletons: 🖐️ used
   - Contexts and scripts node:vm
   - Dependencies: npm, node_modules
   - Dependencies: package.json and package lock